ResourcesFunding call for proposals

 For the latter, interventions must include gender-equity training to all unit members, and have adequate material to ensure parity of deployment conditions for all peacekeepers.

-For more information on the Elsie Initiative call.
+For more information on the Elsie Initiative.

 Right now, call for expressions of interest for prospective convening agents are open to the following country programmes: Brazil, Colombia, Dominican Republic, Malaysia, Mozambique, Seychelles, Sri Lanka, and Viet Nam.
 Eligible applicants must be a non-profit, non-governmental organisation or inter-governmental organisation.